 Dealing With The Impact Of Traumatic Death

-Any sort of sudden and/or traumatic death presents significant difficulties to the emotional, physical, and spiritual resources of the bereaved person.
+Any sort of sudden and/or traumatic death or a death by suicide presents significant difficulties to the emotional, physical, and spiritual resources of the bereaved person.

 In the case where the bereaved person was a witness to the death of their loved one(s), it may be important for the person to be able to tell the story of the event in detail.
 This may be done with a professional person—psychologist or counselor or with a sympathetic friend, or friends.
 It may be important not to gloss over the details of the event, particularly if they are uppermost in the bereaved person’s mind and emotional world; they may take time to deal with.
 It may be that the bereaved person will need to go over and over the event, trying to understand what they saw, time sequences, the cause of the death, where it occurred, who was present, who helped.

 An added burden to such deaths can be the activity of the media, which is often very intrusive, making it impossible to find private time and space to deal with the emotional impact of what was the death of a loved one.